minglisyr/2D_Wind_Tunnel_Simulator/README.md

 * `carLib.html`: introduction for various car models available in this simulator
 * `styles.css`: the file for Styling and User Interface Design
 * `windtunnel.js`: the javascript file for Fluid Solver, Visualization and Interactive Control
-* `JPG/PNG`: pictures for vairous car models, from the Internet
+* `assets/`: folder contains pictures for vairous car models, from the Internet

 ## Javascript Implementation in `windtunnel.js`
   #### Core Algorithm of Fluid Simulator